-- Assessment of the relevant controls to determine if they had been designed and implemented effectively and tested the controls to determine if they were operating - For the passenger and ancillary service system used by the Group, we obtained and assessed the assurance report attesting the appropriateness and effectiveness of the internal control systems established by the service provider. - Testing samples of passenger revenue transactions recorded during the year by verifying the consideration received and the evidence of when the services were provided.
+- evaluation of the relevant IT systems, with the assistance of our internal IT specialists. - assessment of the relevant controls to determine if they had been designed and implemented effectively and tested the controls to determine if they were operating effectively. - for the passenger and ancillary service system used by the Group, we obtained and assessed the assurance report attesting the appropriateness and effectiveness of the internal control systems established by the service provider. - testing samples of passenger revenue transactions recorded during the year by verifying the consideration received and the evidence of when the services were provided.

 We also assessed the disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs.

 INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF JAZEERA AIRWAYS K.S.C.P.
+(CONTINUED)